Men with same-sex partners 28 times more likely to get HIV - U.N.

-The overall annual number of new HIV infections dropped from a high of 3.4 million in 1996 to 1.8m last year, according to UNAIDS, which co-ordinates the organisation’s global response to HIV/Aids.
+The overall annual number of new HIV infections dropped from a high of 3.4 million in 1996 to 1.8m last year, according to UNAIDS, which co-ordinates the organization’s global response to HIV/Aids.

-Yet gay men and men who have sex with men remained most at risk of contracting HIV, along with female sex workers, drug users and transgender women, the Global Aids Update 2018 report noted.
+Yet gay men and men who have sex with men remained most at risk of contracting HIV, along with female sex workers, drug users and transgender women, the “Miles to Go” Global Aids Update 2018 report noted.

 In North America, western Europe and Australia, the roll-out of pre-exposure prophylaxis (PrEP) - an oral prophylactic - has seen transmission rates drop dramatically among gay men.